top of page

 3. A paper on the possibility of mental wronging

-4. A paper on the wrong of degradation
+4. A paper on the nature and wrong of degradation

 5. A paper on morally offensive advice (w/ Jonas Haeg)